 Before any Christmas envelopes have even been opened, having a chat about a percentage or fraction that should be saved is a good idea.
 Rather than telling them they have to save all their cash, try encouraging them to split it between their spending, and saving.

-You can chat to them about why it’s important to keep part of their allowance saved – whether for a rainy day, for a holiday, for university, or even to look after their parents when you retire!
+You can chat to them about why it’s important to keep part of their pocket money saved – whether for a rainy day, for a holiday, for university, or even to look after their parents when you retire!
 If you ask your kids what a fair amount to save is, and then negotiate from that point, they will feel a greater responsibility to put that money aside.

 🏦 Set up a savings account